galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 >    - Click *"Execute"*
 {: .hands_on}

-> ### {% icon comment %} Comment
-> Input is a movie review of size 500 (longer reviews were trimmed and shorter ones padded).
+Input is a movie review of size 500 (longer reviews were trimmed and shorter ones padded).
 Our neural network has 3 layers.
 The first layer is an embedding layer, that transforms each review words into a 32 dimensional vector (*output_dim*).
 We have 10000 unique words in our IMDB dataset
 (*input_dim*).
 The second layer is an *LSTM* layer, which is a type of RNN.
 Output of the LSTM layer has a size of *100*.
 The third layer is a
 *Dense* layer, which is a fully connected layer (all 100 output neurons in LSTM layer are connected to a single neuron in this layer).
 It has a
 *sigmoid* activation function, that generates an output between 0 and 1.
 Any output greater than 0.5 is considered a predicted positive review, and anything less than 0.5 a negative one.
 The model config can be downloaded as a JSON file.
-{: .comment}

 ### **Create a deep learning model**